Today’s readings (click below to open in new tab/window):

 Psalms 96; 147:1-11, Ecclesiastes 9:11-18, Galatians 5:1-15, Matthew 16:1-12

 Jesus also compared bad teachings to yeast.
-(To appreciate the analogy, we must remember that during Passover Jews ate only unleavened bread to commemorate their flight from Egypt; even a tiny bit of yeast could rapidly grow to contaminate the whole batch and make it unusable.)
-At first Jesus was irritated because the disciples thought he was rebuking them for forgetting to bring the bread, but he told them it was the yeast of the Pharisees and Sadducees they needed to avoid.
+To appreciate the analogy, we must remember that during Passover Jews ate only unleavened (yeast-free) bread to commemorate their flight from Egypt; even a tiny bit of yeast could rapidly grow to contaminate the whole batch and make it unusable.
+At first Jesus was irritated because the disciples thought his words about yeast were a rebuke because they forgot to bring the bread, so he explained exactly what yeast – the contaminated teachings of the Pharisees and Sadducees – they needed to be wary of.

 What varieties of yeast threaten our faith communities today?
 What elements which start out tiny can – if left unaddressed – spread to ruin the whole batch?
 They are numerous and extend beyond bad doctrine.
 Bullies become more bold when we fail to address them.
 Cliques can form almost undetected until they are exclusive enough to be hurtful.
 Apathy toward justice issues saps the sense of mission.
 Political litmus tests (spoken and unspoken) may start to send messages about who the “real” Christians are.
-Expressions of bigotry left unchallenged taint the character of the congregation.
+Left unchallenged, expressions of bigotry taint the character of the congregation.

 Ignoring a problem when it’s small so we can “keep the peace” only allows it to fester and spread.
 Peace is not the absence of conflict.
 It is the ability to resolve conflict through love.
 Let’s diligently pursue true peace before it becomes impossible to do so: once the bread is baked, the yeast can’t be removed.